 Best Time to Visit

-It is best to avoid the peak season between May, September, November and December when it gets very crowded during public, school and festive holiday.
+It is best to avoid the peak season during May, September, November, and December when it gets very crowded during public, school, and festive holidays.
 The roads are narrow and traffic jam often happens during this period.

-Cameron Highlands is located between Kuala Lumpur and Penang, a perfect stopover if you are traveling within these two destinations.
-All buses will arrive and depart at Tanah Rata Bus Terminal.
+Cameron Highlands is located between Kuala Lumpur and Penang, a perfect stopover if you are traveling between these two destinations.
+All buses will arrive and depart from Tanah Rata Bus Terminal.

 The closest city to Cameron Highlands is Ipoh, Perak.
 It only takes 2 hours to reach here.
-Buses mainly depart from Amanjaya Terinal in Ipoh town.
+Buses mainly depart from Amanjaya Terminal in Ipoh town.

-If you are traveling from Kuala Lumpur, the buses depart from Bersepadu Selatan Terminal (TBS), the main bus terminal of Kuala Lumpur that get you directly to Cameron Highlands within 4 hours.
+If you are traveling from Kuala Lumpur, the buses depart from Bersepadu Selatan Terminal (TBS), the main bus terminal of Kuala Lumpur that gets you directly to Cameron Highlands within 4 hours.
 You can get to TBS by KLIA Transit from KL Sentral in the city center or KL International Airport (KUL).
-Alternatively, you can choose to take Grab car or MyCar.
+Alternatively, you can choose to take a Grab car.